 Hourly application downtime costs can range from $1.25 to $2.5 billion for a Fortune 1000 firm, and that the average cost of a critical application failure is $500,000 to $1 million per hour.
 That’s why high-performing organizations are able to save an average of over $91 million per year.

 Half of the companies claim that they reduced spend, time-to-market, and rise of revenue with DevOps implementation.
 Thanks to this, they can respond better to market needs.
-This strategy, although more and more popular, is still present in just a few companies.
-However, due to the enormous benefits, it will be a necessity in all companies from the IT sector in the future.
+This strategy, although more and more popular, is still present in just a few businesses.
+However, due to the enormous benefits, it will be a necessity in every organization from the IT sector in the future.